Growing bananas and guava, this off-grid greenhouse is anything but your typical commercial greenhouse

 The greenhouse also houses the farm’s power station: On the middle of it’s South facing roof it holds a 12 kW solar PV system which powers the greenhouse, a number of outbuildings and the Starek’s home.
 There are no gas or oil lines on the property, the PV system — in addition to a compost heater — handles all of the farm’s power needs.
 Though we described the system as off-grid, we’ll be honest here- though it has a full battery back-up that enables the entire farm to be off-grid, a Colorado provision required the system to be grid-tied.
 Another law also limits the size of their PV system, as if too much sustainable energy would be a threat to society (nice job law-makers).

-Regardless, the battery system is made of nickel-iron batteris which are non-toxic and have a 50 year lifespan.
+Regardless, the battery system is made of nickel-iron batteries which are non-toxic and have a 50-year lifespan.
 They’re stored in a protected area inside the greenhouse.

 Garden to table bananas

 The Starek’s certainly invested a lot of time and effort to make their farm a model of sustainability and slow food.
 And while they invested a lot to make the greenhouse completely net-zero-energy and still a tropical forest, they also reduced costs wherever possible by building with recycled materials, like corrugated metal siding and old barn doors.
 Those details give this greenhouse a spunky character that makes it truly one of a kind.